 The Grado SR125i is included on the list of recommended headphones here.
 "Bill K" isn't sure that they are worth their price premium over the Grado SR80i, however.
 "Whether the sound quality is any better than the SR80i depends on the quality of the recording and the quality of the output you're listening to."

 CNET gives the Grado SR125, the immediate predecessor model to the SR125i, an Editors' Choice award and 4 out of 5 stars.
 Reviewer Steve Guttenberg says these headphones "will satisfy even the most demanding audiophile."
 However, their old-fashioned style is a concern, and Guttenberg thinks the SR125 headphones can get uncomfortable after long sessions.

 3. What Hi-Fi?

-British audiophile magazine What Hi-Fi? looks at many headphones, including the Grado SR125.
-Though brief, this review praises the SR125's sound quality, and notes that the ear pads have been improved since What Hi-Fi? last looked at these long-running Grados in 1999.
+British audiophile magazine What Hi-Fi? looks at many headphones, including the Grado SR125 (predecessor of the SR125i).
+Though brief, this review praises the SR125's sound quality and notes that the ear pads have been improved since What Hi-Fi? magazine last looked at these long-running Grados in 1999.
 The site awards the Grado SR125s 5 out of 5 stars.

-The Grado SR125i headphones get more than 40 reviews on Amazon.com.
-All but four users give the headphones 4 or 5 out of a possible 5 stars.
+The Grado SR125i headphones get more than 65 reviews on Amazon.com.
+All but five users give the headphones 4 or 5 out of a possible 5 stars.